utopia-linux-project/utopia-linux-project/README.md

  * Cherokee
  * Canadian Aboriginal Syllabics

-# What changes will need to be made to the Linux console?

-* Support for console fonts with more than 512 characters.
-* Support for displaying characters of different widths
-* Support for overlaid characters (multiple characters appearing in one cell)
-* Support for displaying bidirectional text
-* Support for bidirectional cursor handling
-* Support for a RTL (right-to-left) mode
-* Support for contextual characters
-* Support for Chinese and Japanese input methods

-Note that Utopia requires the Linux framebuffer console.

 # Why?

 You might wonder if there's any need for the Linux console to support non-Latin scripts.
 After all, the Linux console is used almost solely by developers, and the fact of our world is that developers need to be functionally literate in English.
 Users who are not developers would rather use a Linux distro that boots straight into a graphical environment.

-To which, I have three responses.
+To which, I have four responses.

 1) Developers need to read documentation, and if documentation is available in their native language, they might benefit from being able to read that documentation on the Linux console.

 2) Developers might like to write emails in their native language on the Linux console.

+3) Some embedded systems might lack a graphical environment.

-3) It's a matter of basic fairness.
+4) It's a matter of basic fairness.
 The Linux kernel should not favour one language over another.

 # Is this doable?